-- ECB students will have their epi-pen stored in their classroom. - Grades 1-8 Epi-pens will be stored in the Health Office. - Students attending aftercare are required to provide a 2nd set of epi-pens. - Each epi-pen must be valid for the academic year.
-Should the epi-pen expire mid-year, we will request you to provide a replacement epi-pen. - Epi-pens on field trips: - o Each student's epi-pen will travel with the teacher. - o Will be administered for a life-threatening allergic reaction. - Students with an allergy will be assigned to his/her guardian or SJS staff member. - o 911 will always be called after the administration of epinephrine and transported to the hospital.
+- ECB students will have their Epi-pen stored in their classroom. - Grades K-8 Epi-pens will be stored in the Health Office - Students attending Aftercare are required to provide a 2nd set of Epi-pens. - Each Epi-pen must be valid for the academic year.
+Should the Epi-pen expire mid-year, we will request you to provide a replacement Epi-pen. - Epi-pens on field trips: - Each student's Epi-pen will travel with the teacher. - Will be administered for a lifethreatening allergic reaction. - Students with an allergy will be assigned to his/her guardian or SJS staff member. - o 911 will always be called after the administration of epinephrine and transported to the hospital.